donb/Zend-Framework-Skeleton/README.md

 * All the handy data stored in the Registry like environment, some paths (app path, root path), config object...
 * Custom error page
 * View Helper to translate using the following method $this->t() instead of $this->translate() (much shorter)
+* Flag and Flippers concept of flickr (Still under development)

 Installation
 ============